RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

 (survival measure) and decreases downward as the line moves across the x-axis (time).

 Censoring is an important concept in SA.
+There is right censoring

 ### Limitations